Vacuum stability of conformally invariant scalar dark matter models: Introduction

-In this work, we consider the renormalizable DM model with the scale invariance at classical level.
-Softly broken scale invariance could be a solution for the hierarchy problem \cite{Bardeen}.
-Being assigned the scale invariance at classical level, no dimensionful terms exist in the model Lagrangian but are generated by the quantum corrections to achieve the electroweak symmetry breaking (EWSB) as done by Coleman and Weinberg (CW) \cite{Coleman:1973jx}.
-In this model, the DM candidate is a scalar and the mediator field is also a singlet scalar \cite{Jung:2019dog}.
-For a systematic minimization of the effective potential, we find the flat direction of the scalar potential and introduce the one-loop radiative corrections to lift the flat direction potential following Gildener and Weinberg (GW) formalism \cite{Gildener:1976ih}.
-Then we get the local minimum of the potential to generate the scalar mass terms and give rise to the EWSB.
-As a result of conformal symmetry breaking, a light pseudo Nambu-Goldstone boson appears and is mixed with the SM-like Higgs boson emerging from two light scalar particles in this model.
-If the DM candidate is a scalar field, ${\cal O}(N)$ global symmetry is assigned to the DM scalars for the stability of the hidden sector.
-A similar model was studied for $N=2$ case in Refs. \cite{Ghorbani:2015xvz,Ghorbani:2017lyk}, but they simply assumed $\lambda_{h\phi} = 0$ in order to decouple the DM sector from the SM Higgs.
-In general, however, such an interaction term is not forbidden by a discrete symmetry such as $Z_2$ symmetry theoretically, and also is very important to explain the current astronomical observables phenomenologically, as discussed in our earlier work \cite{Jung:2019dog}.
+In this work, we adopt the renormalizable DM model with the scale invariance at classical level proposed in our previous work \cite{Jung:2019dog} in order to preserve the naturalness of the model up to the Planck scale $M_P$.
+Softly broken scale invariance could be a solution to the hierarchy problem \cite{Bardeen,Shaposhnikov:2018nnm}.
+Being assigned the scale invariance at classical level, dimensionful terms do not exist in the model Lagrangian but are generated by the quantum corrections to achieve the electroweak symmetry breaking (EWSB) as done by Coleman and Weinberg \cite{Coleman:1973jx}.
+In this model, the DM candidate is a scalar multiplet of global ${\cal O}(N)$ symmetry, and the mediator field is a singlet scalar.
+For a systematic minimization of the effective potential, we find the flat direction of the scalar potential and obtain the one-loop radiative corrections to lift up the flat direction potential following the Gildener and Weinberg (GW) formalism \cite{Gildener:1976ih}.
+Then we get the local minimum of the potential to generate the scalar mass terms which give rise to the EWSB.
+As a result of conformal symmetry breaking, a light pseudo-Nambu-Goldstone boson appears and is mixed with the SM-like Higgs boson emerging from two light scalar particles in this model.
+We assign ${\cal O}(N)$ global symmetry to the DM scalars for the stability of the hidden sector.
+A similar model was studied for $N=2$ case in Refs. \cite{Ghorbani:2015xvz,Ghorbani:2017lyk}, but they simply assumed that the SM-DM coupling($\lambda_{h\phi}$) is zero in order to decouple the DM sector from the SM Higgs.
+In general, however, such an interaction term is not forbidden by a discrete symmetry such as $Z_2$ symmetry theoretically and also is very important to explain the current astronomical observables phenomenologically, as discussed in our earlier work.